jrmils89/jrmils89.github.io/ConnectFour/README.md

 1. Determines if it needs to play a blocking move, if so, it will block your winning move.
 2. If no blocking need is detected, it searches one level of it's possible moves
-3. After determining the state of the game and possible moves, it assigns each possible move a score based on how likely/how many in a row it can have while not being blocked by an opposing piece.
+3. After determining the state of the game and possible moves, it checks the following possible scores for red and tries to minimize the score for red.
-4. It then plays in that slot.
-If there are multiple spaces with the same score, it plays the first one it finds.
+4. If multiple equal scores are found, it plays the first one it finds.
 5. This is a very rudimentary version of minimax algorithim, which would
   * Determine the state of the board
   * Determine the optimal possible move based on a a series of next moves